-Forest cover stands at about 4.9 million hectares (ha), which is 24% of Uganda’s land area.
-The forests comprise both natural and man-made plantations.
+Forest cover stands at about 1.9 million hectares (ha), which is 10% of Uganda’s land cover area.
+The forests comprise both natural and plantations.
 “Natural forests” include both the tropical high forests (THF) and other naturally wooded land that falls within the definition of “forest”.
-THFs cover 924,000 ha (just under 5% of Uganda’s land area) while other wooded lands cover 3,974,102 (19%).

 Forest-based Tourism is one of the activities that the Authority views as a key contributor to its revenue generation as well as building and enhancing partnerships with the private sector, Non-Government Organisations and local communities.
 Ecotourism is also expected to improve on the Authority’s public image both internationally and locally.